Quick Answer

 How long does a home appraisal take?

-The physical inspection portion of a home appraisal typically takes between 30 minutes and 3 hours, depending on the size and complexity of the property.
+The physical inspection portion typically takes between 30 minutes and 3 hours, depending on the size and complexity of the property.
 The appraiser then takes an additional 3 to 7 business days to compile the full written report, analyze comparables, and deliver the completed appraisal to the lender.

 What happens if a home appraisal comes in lower than the purchase price?

 If the appraised value is lower than the agreed purchase price, the lender will only finance based on the appraised value.
-This creates an appraisal gap that must be resolved by the buyer paying the difference in cash, the seller reducing the price, both parties meeting in the middle, or the buyer contesting the appraisal through a reconsideration of value (ROV) process.
+This creates an appraisal gap that must be resolved by the buyer paying the difference in cash, the seller reducing the price, or the buyer contesting the appraisal through a reconsideration of value (ROV) process.
 Fannie Mae and Freddie Mac both have formal ROV policies that lenders must offer borrowers.

 What is the difference between an appraisal and a home inspection?

-An appraisal determines a property’s market value for lending purposes, while a home inspection is a detailed assessment of the property’s physical condition and systems — including roof, plumbing, electrical, and HVAC.
+An appraisal determines a property’s market value for lending purposes.
+A home inspection is a detailed assessment of the property’s physical condition and systems, including roof, plumbing, electrical, and HVAC.
 Appraisers are licensed valuation professionals; inspectors are licensed to evaluate structural and mechanical condition.
 Both are typically required in a standard home purchase transaction, but they serve distinct purposes.

 What is an automated valuation model (AVM) and how accurate is it?